 We believe the quintessential beauty of a culture embeds in its handicrafts.
 The wisdom contained in centuries-old techniques is worth celebrating.

 Working directly with artisan cooperatives around the world, we ensure heritage craft practices continue in a responsible way.
 This benefits both the people and the nature.”

 Soil to Studio

-“ABBY ALLEY is an independent design brand that creates fashion collections in East Africa with the purpose of giving back to initiatives in the region that provide access to education, basic needs, and employment opportunities.”
+“ABBY ALLEY is an independent design brand that creates fashion collections in East Africa.
+Our purpose is to give back to initiatives in the region that provide access to education, basic needs, and employment opportunities.”

 - Gift Guide: Fair Trade Bath Products

-I hope you have come to realize, much as I have, that Fair Trade products can be found in almost any retail category, and range from small, inexpensive items to true designer creations.
+I hope you have come to realize that fair trade products can be found in almost any retail category.
+They may range from small, inexpensive items to true designer creations.

-The brands I have highlighted here are just a few of the many organizations that focus on fair and sustainable business practices, respectful partnerships, and solidarity in a global community, all the while providing true artisan craftsmanship in their products.
+The brands I have highlighted here are just a few of the many fair trade organizations.
+These groups focus on fair and sustainable business practices, respectful partnerships, and solidarity in a global community.
+All the while, they provide true artisan craftsmanship in their products.

-I encourage you to seek out fair trade products when and where you are able.
+I encourage you to seek out fair trade products.
+Whenever possible, give the gift of fair trade!